 All guides must contain information related to the Federal Government.
 They may include government and non-government documents on government, educational, or commercial sites, but must be weighted toward Federal Government information.

-All documents on all sites must be freely accessible to all users.
+The majority of documents on all sites must be freely accessible to all users.

 Inclusion of the following types of information will result in rejection of guides until it is removed: